-Zolpidem is a sedative medication used to treat insomnia (not able to fall asleep or stay asleep).
-It belongs to a group of medications called hypnotic benzodiazepine receptor agonists (HBRAs).
-Although it interacts with the benzodiazepine receptor, zolpidem is not a benzodiazepine.
-Brand names are Ambien®, Edluar®, Intermezzo®, and Zolpimist®.
+Zolpidem is a sedative-hypnotic medication (causes calm and sleep) that has been used to treat insomnia (not being able to fall asleep or stay asleep).
+It belongs to a group of medications called hypnotic benzodiazepine receptor agonists, or HBRAs (sometimes called z-hypnotics or z-drugs).
+HBRAs are not benzodiazepines, but they work in a similar way.
+Some brand names of zolpidem are Ambien®, Edluar®, Intermezzo®, and Zolpimist®.

 I take zolpidem.
 Can it make it harder for me to get pregnant?

-Does taking zolpidem during my pregnancy increase the chance of miscarriage?
+Does taking zolpidem increase the chance for miscarriage?

-Does taking zolpidem during my pregnancy increase the chance of having a baby with a birth defect?
+Does taking zolpidem increase the chance of birth defects?

 I need to take zolpidem throughout my entire pregnancy.
 Will it cause withdrawal symptoms in my baby after birth?

-There are no studies looking at whether taking zolpidem during pregnancy increases the chance of withdrawal symptoms in the baby.
-However, withdrawal has been reported in babies whose mothers took benzodiazepines close to delivery.
-Benzodiazepines are a class of medications similar to zolpidem.
-The withdrawal symptoms included difficulty breathing, muscle weakness, irritability, crying, difficulty sleeping, tremors, and jitteriness.
-It is not known if zolpidem use close to delivery can also cause these symptoms in a newborn.
-It is important that your healthcare provider and your baby’s pediatrician know you are taking zolpidem so that if withdrawal happens your baby can get the care he or she needs.
+Some sedative medications, such as benzodiazepines, can cause withdrawal symptoms in the newborn when they are used close to delivery.
+These symptoms in the newborn may include difficulty breathing, muscle weakness, irritability, crying, trouble sleeping, tremors, and jitteriness.
+It is not known if taking zolpidem close to delivery can also cause these symptoms in a newborn.
+It is important that your healthcare provider and your baby’s healthcare providers know that you are taking zolpidem so that your baby can be monitored for these symptoms and get appropriate care if needed.

-Will taking zolpidem during pregnancy affect my baby’s behavior or cause learning problems?
+Will taking zolpidem in pregnancy affect future behavior or learning for the child?

-There are no studies looking at possible risks to a pregnancy when a father takes zolpidem.
-In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at: https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.
+Studies have not been done to see if zolpidem could affect male fertility or increase the chance of birth defects.
+In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.